 PUPPY FARMS ARE LEGAL AND THRIVING

 There has never been a more important time to be puppy farm aware.
 The pandemic gave puppy farmers and low welfare breeders a massive boost.
-Now rescues and charities are overwhelmed by the terrible results of this.
+This was followed by the cost of living crisis and now rescues and charities are overwhelmed by the terrible results of all this combined.

-A lot of the dogs we help have been confined in sheds, barns, kennels and places where little or no care is provided.
-Just the minimum to keep them alive and productive.
-When rescued most dogs have been neglected to different degrees, all require some - or a lot of - veterinary care.
-All breedings dogs in this exploitative commercial industry have psychological damage, all have been traumatised by what they have survived.
+When rescued most dogs from low welfare breeders have been neglected to different degrees.
+All require some - or a lot of - veterinary care.
+Dogs in this exploitative commercial industry have psychological damage, all are traumatised by what they have survived.
+Dogs are not supposed to live as livestock, let alone neglected.

 Puppy farming is still a legal business.